alloba/book-of-hours-notes/workstations/Sacred Spring.md

 ## Description
 Sacred Spring

-Here a pilrim would bathe, make offerings, or drown, as they might prefer.
+Here a pilgrim would bathe, make offerings, or drown, as they might prefer.
 ## Locations
 - [[workstations/Sacred Spring|Sacred Spring]]